ShathaAlota1b1/SOC-Home-Lab/README.md

 This project documents the process of building a Security Operations Center (SOC) Home Lab using Splunk Enterprise, Sysmon, and Splunk Universal Forwarder.
 The goal of this project was to understand how security events are generated, collected, forwarded, analyzed, and visualized using a Security Information and Event Management (SIEM) solution.
-Throughout this project, I built the lab from scratch, verified log collection, resolved integration issues, analyzed Sysmon events using SPL, and created a monitoring dashboard.
+Throughout this project, I built the lab from scratch, verified log collection, resolved integration issues, analyzed Sysmon events using SPL, investigated Windows process activity, created a monitoring dashboard, and configured a basic detection and alert.

 ## Objectives